-- C.33 The building should have a residential use. - C.34 Keep and repeat the existing setback from the front boundary (or minimum setback of 6m whichever is the greater). - C.35 Keep and repeat verandahs at the front of buildings. - C.36 Keep and repeat the scale of nearby historic buildings, with no building exceeding 10m in width at the front wall. - C.37 Avoid having rooms in the roof which are larger than 60% of the floor area of the ground floor covered by the same roof. - C.38 Avoid constructing buildings of similar scale to the existing residential flat buildings.
+- C.33 The building should have a residential use, including on land zoned MU1 situated within the North Parramatta Conservation Area. - C.34 Keep and repeat the existing setback from the front boundary (or minimum setback of 6m whichever is the greater). - C.35 Keep and repeat verandahs at the front of buildings. - C.36 Keep and repeat the scale of nearby historic buildings, with no building exceeding 10m in width at the front wall. - C.37 Avoid having rooms in the roof which are larger than 60% of the floor area of the ground floor covered by the same roof. - C.38 Avoid constructing buildings of similar scale to the existing residential flat buildings.